ntenebruso/dotfiles/README.md

 # Dotfiles

 This is a collection of the dotfiles I use for my personal machines.
 Feel free to use for your own use.
-These files setup programs including QTile, Vim, and Picom.
+These files set up programs including QTile, Vim, and Picom.

 ## Installation